rethc/100-days-of-code/log.md

 **Today's Progress**: Released the second version of Gatsby Coffee Shop, now using Material UI for CSS styling.

 **Thoughts:** Material UI took me some time to learn and get up to speed, there is plenty of documentation around the theming but i mostly used the CSS overrides.
 It has React-based components which make it easier than Bootstrap's CSS classes.

+### Day 21-23: 3-5 of Janurary, 2021

+**Today's Progress**: Took 2 days break for the 2021 new year.
+Released v2.5 of my Gatsby Coffee Shop.
+Refactored my code by deleting classes that does need code duplication and merged it into one functional/class components.
+Made the font size smaller for a better viewing experience on mobile devices.

+**Thoughts:** Looked into techniques to improve performance and speed up the page loading time.
+I came across this article on the different techniques used to display images in gatsby app. https://using-gatsby-image.gatsbyjs.org/prefer-webp/.
+I converted my images using Google's WebP Converter tool.
+As a result it reduced my file sizes by up to 30%.
+This will help immensely for users on slow 3g networks.